mottenhoff/SSVEP/README.md

 ## Options
 For an open loop labeled experiment, you can change ```labels.txt```.
 Labels are shown in order, corresponding with the directions in ```config.yml```.
 You can change them manually or generate a sequence with ```generate_labels.py```

+## Further notes
+Framework should run without significant framedrops.
+(Assuming you have at least an i5 processor or comparable), since the UI and Decoder run on seperate cores.
+However, LabRecorder uses as much processing power as needed, so when recording large amounts of data, framedrops are likely to happen.

+The supplied classifier is currently not implemented completely modular and has not be thouroughly tested  on performance.
+So if you intent to change the algorithm, it might require some extra work.

 ## Contributing
 Please contact me